nicotine189/nicotine189/README.md

 And guess what ?
 I do love it !

  	🌍  I'm based in Rambouillet
- 	🧠  I am learning Python.
-Just started linear algebra... my head hurts !
+ 	🧠  Loving Python, and starting a new chapter of my venture in coding with JAVA !
  	⚡  I love swimming : last year, I made my first 10k in the Annecy lake !

 ### Skills